MicrosoftDocs/learn/learn-pr/azure/publish-app-service-static-web-app-api/includes/4-exercise-static-web-apps.md

 ## Next steps

-Next you'll learn how handle all unmatched page requests to the server and map them to navigate to a valid page in your app.
+Next you'll learn how to handle all unmatched page requests to the server and map them to navigate to a valid page in your app.